 I also get some callaloo and other seasonal veggies from him too…..bonus!

 This recipe is more of a macro nutrient, carb induced recipe.
 Macronutrients are what the body needs in large quantities – fat, protein and carbohydrates.
 We need all three of those things for a number of reasons; to yield the body with energy, growth, speed up the metabolism and overall bodily function.

-While we are on the subject, I’m looking into sprouting my own rice, sprouting rice is a effective way of ensuring the entire grain is digestive and the nutrients and enzymes which aid digestion are completely broken down and more gut friendly.
+However, while we are on the subject, you can sprout your own rice.
+Sprouting rice is a effective way of ensuring the entire grain is digestive and the nutrients and enzymes which aid digestion are completely broken down and more gut friendly.

 Ultimately this pumpkin turmeric rice recipe isn’t too difficult the entire cooking process is easy once the veggies are all chopped up.
 Pan fry the spice (cumin seeds, cloves and cinnamon) to extract their flavours, than sautee the onion and garlic for a few minutes.